music-suite/music-suite/docs/src/User-Guide.md

     m = seq [c,d,e,f,g] |*(2/5)
 ```

 As with transposition we can define a *diatonic* form of inversion.
-The function is @[invertDiatonic].
+The function is [invertDiatonic][ref-invertDiatonic].

 ```haskell+music
 m </> invertDiatonic c m </> invertDiatonic e m